 Finally, analysts can manually reverse the file’s code and decode any encrypted data stored in the sample.
 This allows analysts to determine capabilities that didn’t show up during behavioral analysis and can add valuable insight to the findings.

-At this stage, additional tools, like debuggers and disassemblers, are required.
+Additional tools, like debuggers and disassemblers, are required at this stage.

 Building a Malware Analysis Environment